Oluwaseyiaja/intro-to-JS/README.md

 # Introduction to javascript

-A javascript code that prints out your name, height, and country on the screen
+A javascript code that prints out my name, height, and country on the screen

 By Ajayi Oluaseyi